l-ramirez-lopez/VNIR_spectroscopy_for_robust_soil_mapping/README.md

 and all the code and data [here](https://l-ramirez-lopez.github.io/VNIR_spectroscopy_for_robust_soil_mapping).

-For more information, please contact us (ramirez.lopez.leo@gmail.com or Alexandre Wadoux alexandre.wadoux@yahoo.fr).
+For more information, please contact us (ramirez.lopez.leo@gmail.com or alexandre.wadoux@yahoo.fr).

 Thanks for visiting,